gauravbhand1611/oms-documentation/mephisto/Requirements/Transfer_Order_Flows/Create_Corr_Transfer_In_Ship.md

 # Transfer Order Processing Workflow

 ## Overview
 This document highlights how Transfer Orders (TOs) will be managed after a recommendation has been accepted within HotWax OMS.
 Most of these processes already exist.
-Specifically, we will create the corresponding `OUT_TRANSFER` and `IN_TRANSFER` for accepted TOs.
+Specifically, we will create the corresponding `OUT_TRANSFER` and `IN_TRANSFER` shipments for accepted TOs.

 ### Step-by-Step Process

 1. **Creating and Accepting Transfer Orders**
    - After Transfer Order recommendations are generated, the merchandising team reviews and accepts the needed TOs.
+   - add merchandising step
-   - Accepted TOs are exported as a CSV file, and an existing job within HotWax OMS creates the corresponding TOs with `"shipmentTypeId": "OUT_TRANSFER"`.
+   - Accepted TOs are exported as a CSV file, and an existing job within HotWax OMS creates the corresponding TOs .
    - **Note**: More detail is required on this process.

 2. **Fulfilling Transfer Orders**
-   - The store fulfills these accepted Transfer Orders and creates shipments for them.
+   - The store fulfills these accepted Transfer Orders and creates shipments for them with `"shipmentTypeId": "OUT_TRANSFER"`.
    - This process already exists in HotWax OMS.
    - **Note**: More detail is required on this process.

 3. **Scheduled Job for Outgoing Transfers**
    - A scheduled job will be created to pull all new `"OUT_TRANSFER"` shipments in the `"PURCH_SHIP_SHIPPED"` status.
    - These shipments will be placed at an SFTP location for further processing.
    - **Note**: The format of this file needs to be identified.
 Ideally, it should match the format used by the existing jobs.
+This is JSON
+   - **Note**: This job may be helpful here `TransferOrderFulfilledItemsFeed`

 4. **Using NiFi to Create Incoming Transfers**
    - A NiFi flow will be created to process the files placed at the SFTP location.
    - For each `"OUT_TRANSFER"`, NiFi will generate the corresponding `"IN_TRANSFER"` and place it back at the SFTP location.

+5. **Upload the new Incoming Transfers**
+   - The file created by NiFi will be uploaded into OMS using configID: `IMP_SHIPMENT` and job: `createIncomingShipment`

 ### JOLT Transformation for Incoming Transfers
 The following JOLT transformation is used create the new `"IN_TRANSFER"` shipment: